KVM switch: Passive and active (electronic) switches

-Another problem encountered with mechanical devices is the failure of one or more switch contacts to make firm, low resistance electrical connections, often necessitating some wiggling or adjustment of the knob to correct patchy colors on screen or unreliable peripheral response.
+Another problem encountered with mechanical devices is the failure of one or more switch contacts to make firm, low-resistance electrical connections, often necessitating some wiggling or adjustment of the knob to correct patchy colors on screen or unreliable peripheral response.
 Gold-plated contacts improve that aspect of switch performance, but add cost to the device.

 Most active (electronic rather than mechanical) KVM devices provide peripheral emulation, sending signals to the computers that are not currently selected to simulate a keyboard, mouse and monitor being connected.
-These are used to control machines which may reboot in unattended operation.
+These are used to control machines that may reboot in unattended operation.
 Peripheral emulation services embedded in the hardware also provides continuous support where computers require constant communication with the peripherals.

 Some types of active KVM switches do not emit signals that exactly match the physical keyboard, monitor, and mouse, which can result in unwanted behavior of the controlled machines.
 For example, the user of a multimedia keyboard connected to a KVM switch may find that the keyboard's multimedia keys have no effect on the controlled computers.

 Software alternatives

-There are software alternatives to some of the functionality of a hardware KVM switch, such as Multiplicity, Synergy, and Barrier, which does the switching in software and forwards input over standard network connections.
+There are software alternatives to some of the functionality of a hardware KVM switch, such as VNC, Synergy, Barrier, and Multiplicity, which do the switching in software and forward input over standard network connections.
 This has the advantage of reducing the number of wires needed.
 Screen-edge switching allows the mouse to function over both monitors of two computers.